Tennessee State Route 96: Rutherford County

 It then almost immediately has an intersection with SR 102 just south of Almaville, which is also just south of its interchange with I-840 (Exit 47).
-SR 96 then leaves the interstate and passes through some rural countryside before entering Murfreesboro just before a partial cloverleaf interchange with I-24 (Exit 78).
+SR 96 then leaves the Interstate and passes through some rural countryside before entering Murfreesboro just before a partial cloverleaf interchange with I-24 (Exit 78).
 It then passes through a major retail district, passing by Stones River Mall and having an intersection and becoming concurrent with SR 99, before entering downtown and having an intersection with US 41/US 70S/US 231/SR 1/SR 10, with SR 96 curving to the northeast to become concurrent with US 231/SR 10 as they turn northeast at this intersection from the south.
-They go northeast, leaving downtown, for about a mile before SR 96 turns east onto E Clark Blvd. for a short distance before turning northeast again onto Lascassas Pike.
+They go northeast, leaving downtown, for about 1 mi before SR 96 turns east onto E Clark Blvd. for a short distance before turning northeast again onto Lascassas Pike.
 SR 96 then has an intersection with SR 268 before it leaves Murfreesboro and continues northeast through countryside once more.
 It then passes through Lascassas and intersects and has a short concurrency with SR 266.
 SR 96 then curves to the east and passes through some more rural farmland and countryside, passing through Milton before crossing into northwest corner Cannon County.